 By Senior Technical Advisor at Elmatica, Jan Pedersen

-As a result of either components requirements or that the PCB itself becomes an SMT component, Elmatica has been challenged by several of our customers for improved flatness and to avoid bow and twist under or after assembly.
-This has driven both Elmatica and a selection of our suppliers further, and challenged what we can call “bow and twist management.”
+As a result of the requirements of either component or that the PCB itself becomes an SMT component, Elmatica has been challenged by several of our customers for improved flatness and to avoid bow and twist under or after assembly.
+This has driven both Elmatica and a selection of our suppliers further, and challenged what we can call “bow and twist management”.

-We can divide the root causes for bow and twist in two groups: Intrinsic and extrinsic bow and twist.
+We can divide the root causes for bow and twist into two groups: Intrinsic and extrinsic bow and twist.

-Intrinsic bow and twist has been induced into the PCB during the lamination cure steps, and there are no corrective actions with permanent effect!
+Intrinsic bow and twist have been inducted into the PCB during the lamination cure steps, and there are no corrective actions with the permanent effect!

-Extrinsic bow and twist has been induced after the lamination cure steps, and corrective actions can be taken.
+Extrinsic bow and twist have been induced after the lamination cure steps, and corrective actions can be taken.

 Production related intrinsic reasons: